Central Region

 Interns will receive HealthPoint specific diversity and supervision of supervision didactics which are incorporated into group supervision on site.
 One full day didactic will provided each month with other interns from the Cascades Region consortium sites.
 It should be noted that monthly didactic training will be held at either the HealthPoint administrative office in Renton, WA, at Community Health of Central Washington’s Central Washington Family Medicine Clinic in Yakima, WA, or at the Yakima Valley Farm Workers clinic in Toppenish, WA.
 Depending on clinic placement, interns may have to travel up to 45 minutes each month for didactic training at HealthPoint and up to 3 hours in travel time to Yakima.

-Interns may elect a 4 to 6 week rotation (one day/week) at one of our school-based medical clinics to learn more about behavioral health consultation in schools with middle and high school students.
+Interns may elect a 4 to 6 week rotation (one day/week) at one of our school-based medical clinics or urgent care clinic to learn more about behavioral health consultation in schools with middle and high school students or in an urgent care setting.

 Interns will have the opportunity to do brief neurocognitive assessments in the primary care setting.
 Interns are required to complete six integrated reports during the internship training year.
 The neurocognitive assessments will help providing training to our interns in how to conduct brief assessments to assist in patient care and treatment outcomes within a primary care, population-based care model.
 Interns will be encouraged to complete at least one integrated report using our neurocognitive assessment batteries but will also have the opportunity to use other brief screeners and assessment tools relevant to our training model.